Five Ten Hellcat - Women's Review

 Protection

-The Hellcats provide impact protection not only in the midsole and footbed, but also in the shoe's uppers which are constructed of a weather-resistant, micro-perforated synthetic material.
+The Hellcats provide impact protection not only in the midsole and footbed but also in the shoe's uppers which are constructed of weather-resistant, micro-perforated synthetic material.
 From heel to toe, there are reinforced areas where the foot is most vulnerable, such as the ball of the foot and toe box.
 During testing in Colorado, we had a few rocks from the trail kick up and hit our feet, but we never felt their impact, nor did we experience any bruising to our foot from the impact.

 Advertised as having a weather-resistant upper, we were surprised when water easily entered through the shoe's upper when riding through a puddle, leaving our sock wet.
 It is because of this that the Hellcat scored as it did in this metric, as other shoes we tested offered better protection against water.